Guide

 Read an interactive and user-friendly version of this guide below.

 Flooding, driven by severe weather and heavy rainfall, is becoming increasingly common across the UK.
-Although there is significant variation from year to year, the latest State of the UK Climate report indicates that the UK has become wetter over the last few decades.
+Although there is significant variation from year to year, the Met Office records January rainfall as well above average in large parts of southern England, eastern Scotland, and Northern Ireland.

 While certain regions are more vulnerable to floods, the risk extends beyond the typical riverside towns or coastal areas known for high tides.
 Even if your property isn't situated on a floodplain, the potential for flooding exists.
 Severe flooding can happen without warning as heavy rain, particularly on already saturated ground, can lead to rising groundwater causing burst water mains and backed-up sewers, resulting in surface water that could have a devastating impact almost anywhere, making properties completely uninhabitable and leading to serious repercussions for landlords and tenants.